a5311221/merchantApi/README.md

 - **https://walletservice.bittool.com:14443/bitbill/merchant/getCryptoByOrderId**  (Main node)
 - **https://walletserviceh2.bittool.com:14443/bitbill/merchant/getCryptoByOrderId**  (Hongkong node)

+The two nodes are operating the same way.
+You can choose to use one of them acorrding to the network speed you reach them.

 > Get crypto info by an order ID, method: POST, POST data is in JSON format:

 ```